Nastel/gocypher-cybench-gradle/README.md

 **Prerequisites**
 * A project must have dependencies to JMH framework and contain classes which implements benchmarks using JMH framework.
-* Until CyBench Gradle plugin and its dependencies are not released to Central Maven repository, must build `GoCypher CyBench Launch Gradle Plugin` locally and install it to local Maven repository.
-See section [CyBench Gradle Plugin Build](#cybench-gradle-plugin-building) for details.
+* Until CyBench Gradle plugin and its dependencies are not released to Central Maven repository, must build `GoCypher CyBench Launch Gradle Plugin` locally or download the binaries from release and install it to local Maven repository.
+See sections [CyBench Gradle Plugin Build](#cybench-gradle-plugin-building) or [CyBench Gradle Plugin Binaries install for immediate use](#cybench-gradle-plugin-binariesiinstall-for-immediate-use)for details.

 **Configuration**